fpirri/gothings-raspi-install/ERRORS.md

   ERROR Q-106 with Result: <xx>
   Section: quickstart
 The script attempted a few operation to make firstboot service operational.
-You shoud find above some error.
+You should find above some error.
 Please verify.